fragonib/ddd-testing-kata/app/README.md

 ./gradlew build
 ```

-To build the entire app but without running tests:
+To build the entire app but without running any tests:

 ```shell
 ./gradlew clean build -x test -x contractTest